hcsaba1982/ms-advanced/advanced training/5-rbac-for-policies/README.md

 - Create service accounts
 - Implement RBAC controls
-- Verify access to the right polcies resources for each account
+- Verify access to the right policy resources for each account

 ## 5.1.
 Create service accounts